cyjia/oo/README.md

     Given a parking lot and a car
     When a car is stored
     Then the car should be able to be picked

+    Given a parking lot and two cars
+    When the two cars are stored
+    Then the two cars can be picked